×

 What to do after closing a bank account

 Closing a bank account is generally a quick, painless process.
-But after you close your bank account, it’s wise to cover all your bases.
+But after you close your bank account, covering all your bases is wise.

 Change direct deposits